cyril42e/stateful-cors-proxy/README.rst

 - Key for proxy authentication
 - List of allowed target domains
 - Port number for the proxy server (defaults to 8080 if not specified)
+- bind_localhost_only: if true, binds only to 127.0.0.1 instead of all interfaces (defaults to false)

 Example config.json:
 {